-I believe that a hacker is anyone who refuses to be confined by systems they did not design.
-Applying this narrowly to the circumvention of computer systems misses the point; to hack is to self-determine.
+I believe that a hacker is anyone who refuses to be confined by systems, digital or otherwise, that they did not design.
+To hack is to self-determine, and applying this mentality to computer systems alone misses the point.

 This site is a space for me to talk about how I hack, in that broader sense.